juji-io/datalevin/doc/query.md

 slower for large transactions, more for small transactions) and a slightly larger memory footprint, but gain orders of magnitude query speedup.

+## Compressed Triple Storage

+Literal representation of triples in an index introduces significant redundant storage.
+For example, in `:eav` index, there are many repeated values of `e`, and in `:ave` index, there are many repeated values of `a`.
+These repetitions of head elements not just increase the storage size, but also add processing overhead during query.

+Taking advantage of LMDB's dupsort capability, we store the head element value only once, by treating them as keys.
+The values are the remaining two elements of the triple, plus a reference to the full datom if the datom is larger than the maximal key size allowed by LMDB.

 ## Query Optimizations

 We built a cost based query optimizer that uses dynamic programming for query